SpectraLogic/ds3_python3_sdk/README.md

 -------------------------------

 To add a new version of the documentation, navigate to the sphinx directory and copy one of the existing directories into a new directory corresponding to the version and release you want.
-In the new directory, edit the variables 'source' and 'release' in the file <new directory>/source/conf.py to match the new version and release numbers.
+In the new directory, edit the variables `source` and `release` in the file `<new directory>/source/conf.py` to match the new version and release numbers.
 Run

     $ sphinx-build -b html source/ .

+Update the link in the main index.html file to point to the new version folder.